harshkhetan/Certificate-Management/README.md

 The system also provides any user to access the data of who issued and when it was issued.
 This provides a way to check the authenticity of the certificate, the recipient, and the issuer.

 #### Validations
-* Only identified issuer can issue certificate NFT tokens.
+* Only identified individual with issuer role and is permitted can issue certificate NFT tokens.
 If a non-issuer attempts to mint the NFT an error will be thrown, and the certificate will not be created.
 * The certificate which is issued, cannot be minted twice.
 If a certificate already exists for the recipient address and Program an error will be thrown.

 #### Users
-There are 3 types of users the system provides support to:
+There are 4 types of users the system provides support to:

+* **Admin:** This is the authority who has full control of the system and can issue/revoke Issuer Roles. i.e. admin of roles.
 * **Issuer:** This is the certifying authority, which mints new certificates, then issues the desired recipient that certificate.
 * **Recipient:** This is the recipient of the certificate.
 They have their own unique address; Issuer can also access recipient’s details from its address and issue certificate NFT tokens to the recipient.
 Whenever any recipient of the certificate must prove its certifications, he can simply send its address.
 * **Third Party:** This can be any anonymous user, which wants to verify the recipient’s certificate.